deadlyvipers/dojo_rules/introduction.md

 Welcome to the Dojo.
 My name is TBone.
+My favorite paths are Javascript and Angular.